chrisdembia/yeadon/README.rst

    $ yeadon

-If you have MayaVi installed, the GUI will launch and if you don't the text based UI will launch.
+If you have MayaVi installed, the GUI will launch.
+If you don't, the text based UI will launch.
 You can specify whether you want to load the GUI or the UI with these flags::